EazyAlvaro/GraphsOfWrath/README.md

 Original Comments were in Dutch, i will be rewriting this as i refactor the attached code.

-TODO (yes i could use GitHub tickets, but i dont actually expects pull requests)
+TODO
 ---

-* Unit tests (oldfashioned SF way, or maybe CodeCeption)ss
+(Yes i could use GitHub tickets, but i don't actually expects pull requests)

-* Behat Tests (through selenium or maybe CodeCeption)
+* Behat Tests
 * AJAX graph selection in a one-by one interface
 * All data in dynamic overlays with dynamic line-coloring ( nice-to-have)
 * Download button for the graphs
 * fallback data views/templates for when stats data has not been generated

+IN-PROGRESS
+---

+* set up CodeCeption
+* Unit tests

+PHP Modules required
+---

+* curl
+* mbstring